TomasVotruba/tomasvotruba.com/packages/blog/config/data/2018/2018-11-12-will-autowired-arrays-finally-deprecate-tags-in-symfony-and-nette.md

 We should make a design that is reliable.

 - Do you need these services?
 Tell us in the constructor.
-- Do you need this parameter to work?
-[Tell us constructor](/blog/2018/11/05/do-you-autowire-services-in-symfony-you-can-autowire-parameters-too/).
 - Do you need all `ReleaseWorkerInterface`s? **Tell us in the constructor.**

 ```php